 ‘Even strong young lions sometimes go hungry, but those who trust in the Lord will lack no good thing.’
 Ps 34:10

 And below the verse was a video of a young lady with a guitar and she was declaring why she was going to sing the song.
 There was a time when her family lacked bread…I knew the gist of what was coming, which is, somehow the Lord miraculously provided them some bread in time, before they starved to death, and they have been praising God for this bread ever since.
 I have heard similar stories too many times, and just can’t bear to hear another one.
 The sight and sound of this milk bread that’s been offered to me makes me sick in my stomach, and I long for some strong meat.
 Almost always this kind of story brings up in my mind another story I heard long ago:

 A widow lacked bread and was praying to the Lord to supply her some.
 Two little rascals from the neighborhood playing under her window, heard her plea.
 “Let’s play a trick on her,’ said one.
 They got a small loaf from somewhere, and as the widow continued her supplications for the life-saving bread, they tossed in the loaf from under the window.
 The amazed lady praised God for such a sudden and dramatic miracle, and as she began to munch on the loaf, the lads peered in and shouted, ‘It ain’t no God supplied your bread, it’s us threw it in, hee, hee!’.
-The widow looked up, and unfazed, replied, ‘Yea, the devil may have delivered it, but all the same the Lord did supply it.’
+The widow looked up surprised.
+Unfazed, she replied, ‘Yea, the devil may have delivered it, but all the same the Lord did supply it.’